SFDigitalServices/adu-dispatcher-microservice-v2-py/README.md

 * CircleCI builds fail when trying to run coveralls.
     1. Log into coveralls.io to obtain the coverall token for your repo.
     2. Create an environment variable in CircleCI with the name COVERALLS_REPO_TOKEN and the coverall token value.

+## Heroku Integration
+* Set ACCESS_TOKEN environment variable and pass it as a header in requests